yevhensydorov/fullstack-interview-task/README.md

 ## Answers to the following questions

 ### How might you make this service more secure?
-All the data from responses are personal.
+All the data from responses are personal or for internal API usage only (financial companies list in our case).
 If an attacker has this type of data (names, investments amount, financial companies) it can be easily accessible for a breach.

 Adding TLS certificates (using HTTPS and validating servers’ identity), SSH keys and authentication can improve secure communication between the services.
 We can also limit some privilege access scope using authorization.